xiekch/LearnJava/notes/Spring.md

+# Spring

 Spring is an IOC(DI) and AOP container framework.

-IOC(inversion of control)反转资源的控制方向
+IOC(inversion of control)inverse the direction of controlling resources

-DI : another  formulation of IOC: 组件以预先定义好的方式接受来自容器的资源注入
+DI : another formulation of IOC: components accept the resource injections from the container in a predefined way

 tradition: component --request--> container --response resource-->component